graphSLAM-thesis-cvut/subt_exploration/README.md

 ./build_docker.sh
 ```

-# To run simulation and elevation/traversability mapping
+# To run simulation and elevation/traversability mapping with gt localization
-Before running, you need to install the package with `catkin build` <br/>
+Before running, you need to install the package with `catkin build` <br>
 Afterwards, run:
 ```
 roscore